rsingh-ind/FlexClone_Artifact_Eval/README.md

 ---
 ## Getting Started
 - This section aims to introduce the functionality of FlexClone using basic examples.
-Please refer the [Generating Figures and Tables](#generating-figures-and-tables) section for reproducing experiments present in paper.
+Please refer to the [Generating Figures and Tables](#generating-figures-and-tables) section for reproducing experiments presented in the paper.
 - This section dicusses the following:
 	- [Preparing setup](#preparing-setup)
 	- [Creating clones](#creating-clones)